-Kansas Medicaid expenditures for services are now primarily made to managed care organizations (MCOs), which are responsible for paying providers for their members' use of services.
-The year before KanCare was launched, about 25 percent of total Medicaid and Children's Health Insurance Program (CHIP) expenses paid by the state were made through managed care.
-In state FY 2016, more than 90 percent of state payments were through managed care, as Figure 8 illustrates.
+Kansas Medicaid payments for services are now primarily made to managed care organizations (MCOs), which are responsible for paying providers for services used by their members.
+The year before KanCare was launched, 25 percent of total Medicaid expenses paid by the state were made through managed care.
+In FY 2018, 88.3 percent of state payments were for managed care, as Figure 9 illustrates.

-The state's payments are made on a monthly basis to the MCOs based upon capitated "per member per month" (PMPM) rates set according to the eligibility group to which each member belongs.
-Costs associated with individual use of services are rarely paid directly by the state, which is a change from how costs were described in pre-KanCare editions of the Medicaid Primer.
-Exceptions are generally related to excluded populations as outlined in Appendix C (page 19), such as members for whom the state only pays Medicare costsharing.
-As a result, Figure 9 (page 10), which represents how members use services, comes from claims the MCOs have paid to providers.
-It may total more or less than the amount the state paid to the MCOs.
+Payments by the state are made monthly to the MCOs based upon capitated "per member per month" (PMPM) rates set according to the eligibility group to which each member belongs.
+Costs associated with individual use of services rarely are paid directly by the state.
+Exceptions generally are related to excluded populations as outlined in Appendix C, Page 19, such as members for whom the state only pays Medicare cost-sharing.

+As a result, Figure 10, Page 10, which represents

+how members use services, comes from claims the MCOs have paid to providers.
+It may total more or less than the state paid the MCOs in capitation rates.